ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 17:08 [[start:1028038][end:1033850]] It means we need more research to make sure that they are in fact related to action understanding.
 [[start:1034670][end:1044880]] The functional properties of the mirror neuron system indicates that action understanding may primarily be based on the motor cognition that underpins one's own capacity to act.
-[[start:1045490][end:1052930]] So we will now consider how these neural mechanisms can be integrated into broader frameworks like extended and optimized active inference.
+[[start:1045490][end:1052930]] So we will now consider how these neural mechanisms can be integrated into broader frameworks like extended and optimized Active Inference.

 17:33 [[start:1053430][end:1065350]] So by doing so, we can leverage generative models to provide a more nuanced understanding of action perception, prediction, social cognition, and adapting behaviors to lead us to scripts, gender perspectives, and cultural affordances.
 [[start:1067290][end:1069560]] We have expanded in time.
 [[start:1070090][end:1072380]] Now let's expand in space.
-[[start:1073790][end:1083690]] Extended and optimized active inference represents a comprehensive framework that bridges between internal cognitive processes and external environmental interactions.
+[[start:1073790][end:1083690]] Extended and optimized Active Inference represents a comprehensive framework that bridges between internal cognitive processes and external environmental interactions.
 [[start:1084770][end:1097810]] Generative models serve as the cornerstone, extending beyond the confines of an organism's brain and body, to incorporate external cognitive resources such as maps or written language.

 18:18 [[start:1098310][end:1107890]] This extension not only enhances the efficiency and accuracy of these models, but also has practical implications in various domains like social interactions and language processing.